 Our Analysis and Test Results

-The Chicco (kee-ko) company was started by Enrico Catelli, which is part of the Artsana Group.
+The Chicco (kee-ko) company was started by Pietro Catelli in 1958 and is now part of the Artsana Group.
 As one of the most popular baby gear brands in the US and Europe, Chicco designs products for children from newborns to preschool.
 Chicco creates a variety of gear that can be found in over 120 countries.

 Health and Safety